10th Finchley

 The New Year started with the usual Troop party and in February there was a parents’ social.
 During the same month the Scouts easily retained the Cross Country Shield.

 In April the new Rover Den was officially opened by Gil Bullard, a former Rover leader.
-It was officially named ‘Rome’ because it was not build in a day.
+It was officially named ‘Rome’ because it was not built in a day.
 Later in the year though it was suggested by Baden-Powell that it could also be an abbreviation for ‘Rover’s Home’ (R ‘ome).
 This was conveyed in a letter he sent congratulating the Crew on their achievement and the history of the building, they had entered in MacKay competition, which was highly commended.

 A Whitsun camp was held at Bushey Grange Farm and the Scouts dominated Sports Day, held at Sangster’s Farm on Saturday 11th June.
 They scored 170 points, more than the other Groups’ combined score.
 However, the Group did not win the Cadogan Shield, losing by one point to the 2nd Finchley.